Easter Seals Massachusetts is a statewide, community-based organization that helps people with disabilities to live full and independent lives.

 Assistive technology helps people with disabilities expand their independence by providing high- and low-technology tools and expertise to access education, jobs and their community.

 People with and without disabilities can see, learn about and borrow assistive technology devices to make more informed decisions regarding the technology that will meet their needs.

-These program provides access to low-interest cash loans for the purchase of assistive devices and services to improve the quality of life for people with disabilities as well as assistance with obtaining AT devices that cost under $500.
+These program provides access to low-interest cash loans for the purchase of assistive devices and services to improve the quality of life for people with disabilities as well as assistance with obtaining AT devices.

 Easter Seals collaborates with MHS to provide a summer recreation program, an after-school community day program and a Student Services Aide program.

 Employment and Training Services assists people with and without disabilities to acquire the skills they need and then helps them to secure competitive employment.

 Easter Seals actively encourages state legislators to create and maintain programs that help people with disabilities gain greater independence.

 Easter Seals has been a proud provider of rcreation services for decades, and today is no different.